bparanj/crystal/electronics/experiments/queue/capacitive-integrator.md

+PENDING

+Is this experiment different from a basic capcitive integrator?

 This paradox occurs because increasing the resistance in a passive capacitive integrator actually improves the accuracy of integration by enhancing the circuit’s response to slowly varying signals, even though it leads to greater energy dissipation.
-Here’s how it works:

 ### Why Increasing Resistance Improves Integration Accuracy